DGCEC's Tibetan Translator

 Tenzin Namgyal (Tenam)

-His profession of translating Buddhist teachings from Tibetan into English language and vice versa dates back to his college time when he served as an official translator for foreign exchange students mainly from the United States and Australia.
+His profession of translating Buddhist teachings dates to his college years when he served as an official translator for foreign exchange students mainly from the United States and Australia.

-During his two trips to India, he interpreted Buddhist teachings of various subjects for distinguished Tibetan University scholars such as Geshe Yeshe Thapkhey, Geshe Jigme Dawa, Geshe Lobsang Gyatso (later appointed as Khen Rinpoche (Abbot) of Drepung Loseling monastery) and several other Geshes.
+Tenam has interpreted Buddhist teachings on various subjects for distinguished Tibetan University scholars including Geshe Yeshe Thapkhey, Geshe Jigme Dawa, Geshe Lobsang Gyatso (later appointed as Khen Rinpoche (Abbot) of Drepung Loseling monastery) and several other Geshes.

-For almost three years he served as resident translator at Tibetan Mongolian Buddhist Cultural Center (TMBCC), Bloomington, Indiana.
-He translated a couple of short texts on practices (Sadhana) and Tibetan grammar texts, and also assisted interpretation and translation for many monk tour group’s Geshes and monks of tour groups.
+For almost three years Tenam served as resident translator at Tibetan Mongolian Buddhist Cultural Center (TMBCC), Bloomington, Indiana.
+During this time he translated a couple of short texts on practices (Sadhana) and Tibetan grammar texts, and also assisted interpretation and translation for the Geshes and many monks of various tour groups.

-For teaching related materials, questions for Geshe-la, language classes and other teaching-related activities you can contact Tenam at: [email protected]
+For teaching related materials, questions for Geshe Rapgyal, Tibetan language classes, and other teaching-related issues please contact Tenam at [email protected].